mrcxmrj/aws-iam-role-verifier/README.md

 }
 ```
 > [!NOTE]
-> Since Statement field can contain either an array of Statement JSONs or just a singular JSON - they get stored either in Statement or Statement Single fields, respectively.
+> Since Statement field can contain either an array of Statement JSONs or just a singular JSON, they get stored after unmarshalling in either Statement or Statement Single
+fields, respectively.
 ## Testing
 To add custom tests for the Verifier function - add a json file you want to test to `roleverifier/test_input` directory, then add a new element to the `tests` table
 in `roleverifier/verifier_test.go`: